An Austin for Everyone

 Land Use, Housing, and Affordability

 Austin is a popular place.
 Thousands of people move here every month from across Texas, the country, and the world.
 Some move here for Austin’s famous culture, some move here for our vibrant economy, and some for the city’s beauty.
+Still others stay here, or return home, due to their family roots and rich history.
 As long as there are people who want to make Austin their home, for whatever reason, we strive to provide enough homes for all of them.
 To do this, we need abundant housing of all types, from smaller apartment buildings and garage apartments in established neighborhoods to downtown skyscrapers to single-family housing.

 When Austin has enough homes to accommodate all those who wish to live here, housing will be more affordable across the entire housing market.
+Abundant housing creates diverse neighborhoods of people from different economic, racial, and familial statuses, and prevents the displacement of economically disadvantaged residents.
 However, there will always be a need to provide for those who need it most.
 Public subsidy should be focused on those most in need, using proven programs such as the Housing First model of addressing homelessness.

 The requirements for off-street parking are a particularly onerous burden preventing abundant housing, promoting private automobile usage, and raising the cost of living across the board.
 By requiring all city residents and businesses to bear one of the major expenses of automobiles (parking), these requirements subsidize driving and tilt the scales toward greater automobile usage and away from alternative means of transportation.